 - Trees need carbon dioxide to survive.
 Through their “breathing” or photosynthesis process, they remove significant amounts of carbon dioxide and other pollutants.

-Some recommended species include the cedar elm, chinkapin oak, and lacebark elm, known for their drought tolerance.
-They can handle North Texas summers when the temperatures soar into the triple digits.
+All three of these species are known for their drought tolerance.
+In other words, these trees can handle North Texas summers when the temperatures soar into the triple digits.
 They’re also tough enough to stand up to severe storms.